outrunning/garfield-downloader/README.md

 This downloader was originally created by fbrozovic.
 It is outdated since garfield.com updated their comic database location but because the script works really well, i decided to update it.

-Type in 'python garfield-downloader.py' in command prompt to activate it.
+cd to the directory of the script in command prompt and type 'python garfield-downloader.py' to activate the script.

 Again, all credit to fbrozovic.